eraybasar/pesdk-docs/_guides/html5/v3_6/concepts/rendering.md

 ---
 layout: guides/html5/v3_6/content
-title: &title Rendering # title as shown in the menu and
+title: HTML5 Rendering
+description: Learn how to leverage the powerful rendering engine of the PhotoEditor SDK for HTML5 and how to wire it with your own custom UI or no UI at all.

 menuitem: *title
 order: 0